Cecilist/P1-JDCecil/README.md

 - [x] C-10: There is a non-ground target that the projectile can hit.
 - [x] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
 - [x] B-2: The projectile's firing angle is clamped between 0&deg; (straight forward) and 90&deg; (straight up).
-- [ ] A-1: The player can modify the strength of the projectile's firing.
+- [x] A-1: The player can modify the strength of the projectile's firing.
-- [ ] A-2: There is a visual indicator showing the angle at which the projectile will fire.
+- [x] A-2: There is a visual indicator showing the angle at which the projectile will fire.
-- [ ] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.
+- [x] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.
 ## Third Party Assets
+All fonts used are built into the Godot engine.

-All Assets, as of version 0.1.0, created by Kenney.nl (CC0 1.0 Universal) Source: https://www.kenney.nl/assets/physics-assets
+All other Assets, as of version 0.1.0, created by Kenney.nl (CC0 1.0 Universal) Source: https://www.kenney.nl/assets/physics-assets